-Once again the South African mining community has been rocked by the tragic news of another fatal incident.
-It is saddening to see these incidents continuing to occur despite the level of industry and public awareness of the hazardous nature of the mining industry increasing over recent years.
+Once again, the tragic news of another fatal mining incident rocks the South African mining community.
+It is saddening to see these incidents continue to occur despite industry and public awareness of the hazardous nature of the mining industry increasing over recent years.

-Whether or not this most recent incident could have been avoided should not be speculating on and will be identified as the Department of Mineral Resources (DMR) completes their investigation.
-However, events such as this highlight the real need for a comprehensive overhaul of mining safety guidelines and their enforcement by the DMR.
+Speculation on whether or not the most recent incident could have been avoided should not occur.
+It will be identified as the Department of Mineral Resources (DMR) completes its investigation.
+However, these events highlight the need for a comprehensive overhaul of mining safety guidelines and their enforcement.

 The Current State of Legislation in Africa

 The DMR’s Mine Health and Safety Inspectorate’s mandate has been “to strive towards a safe and healthy mining industry… To be achieved by reducing mining-related deaths, injuries and ill-health through the formulation of national policy and legislation, the provision of advice, and the application of systems that monitor and enforce compliance with the law in the mining sector”1.

 “To this end, they have shown a serious lack of leadership and have left mining companies to interpret the guidelines largely on their own.”
 Says Mike Lincoln – General Manager for MineARC Systems South Africa.
 “This has been demonstrated very clearly through their complete lack of action after two consecutive serious incidents one year apart at Harmony gold mine, one of which that caused nine miners to lose their lives.”